 The mission of the NOCC is to save lives through the prevention and cure of ovarian cancer and to improve quality of life for survivors and their caregivers.

 Nearly 22,000 women in the United States are diagnosed with ovarian cancer each year, and approximately 14,000 women die from the disease.
 Unfortunately, most cases are diagnosed in later stages when the prognosis is poor.
 However, if diagnosed and treated early when the cancer is confined to the ovary, the five-year survival rate is over 90 percent.
 This is why it’s imperative that the early signs and symptoms are recognized not only by women, but by their families and the healthcare community.

 There is no early detection test for ovarian cancer; a Pap test cannot detect the disease.
 So, women need know their bodies, be aware of the signs and take early action.

 Through national programs and local NOCC market initiatives, our goal is to educate communities and increase awareness about the symptoms of ovarian cancer.
-The NOCC also provides information to assist newly-diagnosed patients, give hope to survivors and support caregivers.
+The NOCC also provides information to assist newly-diagnosed patients, gives hope to survivors and supports caregivers.
 Our commitment extends to the advancement of ovarian cancer research.

 Our programs are possible only with the help of our staff and volunteers – committed men and women in communities nationwide who are dedicated to the mission of the NOCC.
 We encourage you to join them.
 Together, we can make a difference in the lives of women, families, and communities touched by ovarian cancer.